This post may contain affiliate links. Please read our disclosure for more info.

-For a lot of people minimalism an off-putting word loaded with value judgements and negative connotations, so we’re making it our mission to set the record straight.
+For a lot of people minimalism is an off-putting word loaded with value judgements and negative connotations, so we’re making it our mission to set the record straight.
 Starting right now.

 In short, we’re making minimalism more-ish.
 We’re making it more appealing, more fun, more doable, more everything, except more stuff.